learn-co-curriculum/dsc-recommendation-system-introduction/README.md

 | Taylor | 1         | 1          |                | 1         |

-This is called __implicit__ ratings because we are assuming that because a person has bought something, they would like to buy other items like it.
+These are __implicit__ ratings because we are assuming that because a person has bought something, they would like to buy other items like it.
 Of course, this is not necessarily true, but it's better than nothing!

-Within the domain of collaborative filtering, there are both memory-based approaches and model-based approaches that you learn about in the upcoming lessons.
+Within the domain of collaborative filtering, there are both memory-based approaches and model-based approaches that you will learn about in the upcoming lessons.

 ## Further Reading

-[Chapter 9: Mining of Massive Datasets (MMDS)](http://infolab.stanford.edu/~ullman/mmds/ch9.pdf) - A must read for indepth knowledge about how recommendation systems work, their underlying algorithms and evaluation approaches.
+[Chapter 9: Mining of Massive Datasets (MMDS)](http://infolab.stanford.edu/~ullman/mmds/ch9.pdf) - A must read for in-depth knowledge about how recommendation systems work, their underlying algorithms and evaluation approaches.
 This covers most of the topic from this lesson and also the upcoming lessons in great detail.

 ## Summary

-In this lesson , we looked at an overview of recommendation systems.
-In addition to the graph the based recommendation systems that you have seen previously, you should looked at major classes of such systems and how do they differ from each other.
-Focusing on collaborative filtering systems, we will move on to developing a user-based engine in PySpark.
+In this lesson, we looked at an overview of recommendation systems.
+Focusing on collaborative filtering systems, we will move on to developing user-based engines.